CoxHealth: Closing the Diabetic Eye Exam Care Gap

 Improving Risk-Based Performance:

-Automating Results: Discrete data is now integrated directly back into the patients’ charts, allowing Primary Care Providers to see end organ damage and create more aggressive care plans.
+- Discrete data is now integrated directly back into the patients’ charts, allowing Primary Care Providers to see end-organ damage and create more aggressive care plans.
 By managing the disease in Primary Care, expensive therapies may be minimized or avoided altogether.
-This provides a reduced cost-of-care for this patient population.
+This provides a reduced cost of care for this patient population.

-Hitting Deadlines: Set and hit the goal of a 10-week implementation with all 15 exam sites live and fully trained provides CoxHealth with the necessary performance to positively impact 2016 performance.
+- Set and hit the goal of a 10-week implementation with all 15 exam sites live and fully trained to provide CoxHealth with the necessary performance to positively impact 2016 performance.

 “Without the integration, you would almost be defeating the purpose of the DRE, which makes it easier to conduct, to complete, and to have a physician review and act on the results, said Dr. C. Mark Costley, Medical Director, Regional Services, CoxHealth.